pepijndevos/world_improvement_server/readme.md

 # If everyone would just...

 Be nice to each other and to the environment we live in, and use this service, the world would be a much better place.
-But what aer the odds, right?
+But what are the odds, right?

 ## World Improvement Server